Conexiotechnologies/conexio-firmware-sdk/README.md

 <img src="Design/banner.png" style="margin-bottom:10px" />

 Here you will find all the Conexio device application examples and associated files to get started with creating and building your first application.
-These devices include Conexio Stratus Pro and Stratus which are global cellular kits and Conexio Blitz which is BLE 5.4 + WiFi-6 kit.
+These devices include nRF9161 based Conexio Stratus Pro and nRF9160 based Stratus which are global cellular kits and Conexio Blitz which is BLE 5.4 + WiFi-6 kit.
 The current sample applications are compatible with nRF Connect SDK (NCS) v2.6.x.

 ## Getting Started

 The [Conexio docs](https://docs.conexiotech.com/) are a great place to explore our hardware, firmware, & developer tools, and find all the information you need to build your own connected product with Stratus.

-To fetch the Stratus sample applications *Using nRF Connect SDK as a manifest repository* add the following entry to `west.yml` file in `ncs/v2.6.0/nrf` subtree of the existing west-based project:
+To fetch the nRF91 Stratus sample applications *Using nRF Connect SDK as a manifest repository* add the following entry to `west.yml` file in `ncs/v2.6.0/nrf` subtree of the existing west-based project:

 ```